Home > Travel Professionals > Group Tours > Itineraries > Group > The Lewis and Clark Trail

 Travel north along the Lewis and Clark Trail to Platte.
 It was in this area that Lewis and Clark recorded seeing smoldering "volcanic" bluffs along the river.
 Travel to Chamberlain via Highway 50 and Interstate 90 and tour the Akta Lakota Museum, which houses Native American artifacts and art.
 A replica of Lewis and Clark’s keelboat can be seen at the Interstate 90 Information Center.
 Also available in Chamberlain: boat rentals and horseback riding.
 From Chamberlain, take Highway 50 north to BIA Highway 4, BIA Highway 10 and then Highway 1806 north as you follow the Native American National Scenic Byway.
 Choices in this area include tribal casinos at Fort Thompson and Lower Brule, a Lakota culture camp at Lower Brule, or a stop at the Buffalo Interpretive Center on Highway 1806 just seven miles south of Fort Pierre.
 Overnight in Pierre/Fort Pierre.

-In the Pierre/Fort Pierre area, your options include a tour of a working buffalo ranch or the Buffalo Interpretive Center.
+In the Pierre/Fort Pierre area, your options include a tour of the Buffalo Interpretive Center or the Casey Tibbs South Dakota Rodeo Center.
 The explorers saw thousands of bison on their journey through South Dakota.
 Next, visit Fischer's Lilly Park in Fort Pierre, the site where Lewis and Clark had their first meeting with the Lakota Sioux at the mouth of the Bad River.
-Or, take a cruise on the Capital City Queen, a Missouri River excursion boat, for a water tour of historic Lewis and Clark sites.

 A fascinating exhibit at the Cultural Heritage Center explores Native American culture in South Dakota.
 A replica of a Jefferson Peace and Friendship Medal, which Lewis and Clark handed out on their journey, also is on display.
 While in Pierre, be sure to visit the State Capitol.
 The beautiful 1910 building has been restored to its original splendor.
 Overnight in Pierre/Fort Pierre.